-Since we fine-tune our network via regional supervision in Stage II, artifacts that obstruct parts of the faces can also adversely affect our model.
+Figure 7a shows incorrect prediction of lives as spoofs in the presence of inhomogeneous illumination.
+This is because the model predicts lives as being one of replay and print attacks which exhibit bright lighting patterns due to the recapturing media such as smartphones and laptops.
+Since we fine-tune our network via regional supervision in Stage II, artifacts which obstruct parts of the faces can also adversely affect our model.

-Figure 8b shows incorrect classification of presentation attack as bonafides.
-This is particularly true when presentation attack artifacts are very subtle, such as cosmetic and obfuscation make-up attacks.
+Figure 7b shows incorrect classification of spoofs as lives.
+This is particularly true when suffers when spoof patterns are very subtle, such as cosmetic and obfuscation make-up attacks.
 Transparent masks can also be problematic when the mask itself is barely visible.

-I. Computational Requirement
+M. Computational Requirement

-Since face presentation attack detection modules are employed as a pre-processing step for automated face recognition systems, it is crucial that the presentation attack prediction time should be as low as possible.
-The proposed approach comprises of 1.5M trainable parameters compared to a traditional CNN [1] with 3M learnable parameters.
-The proposed SSR-FCN takes under 2 hours to train both Stage I and Stage II, and 4 miliseconds to predict a single $(256 \times 256)$ presentation attack/bonafide image on a Nvidia GTX 1080Ti GPU.
+Since face anti-spoofing modules are employed as a preprocessing step for automated face recognition systems, it is crucial that the spoof prediction time should be as low as possible.
+The proposed SSR-FCN takes under 2 hours to train both Stage I and Stage II, and 4 miliseconds to predict a single (256×256) spoof/live image on a Nvidia GTX 1080Ti GPU.
 In other words, SSR-FCN can process frames at 250 Frames Per Second (FPS) and the size of the model is only 11.8MB.
-Therefore, SSR-FCN is well suited for deployment where real-time decisions are required.
+Therefore, SSR-FCN is well suited for deployment on embedded devices such as smartphones.

-J. Visualizing Presentation Attack Regions
+N. Visualizing Spoof Regions

-SSR-FCN can automatically locate the individual presentation attack regions in an input face image.
-In Figure 9, we show heatmaps from the score maps extracted for a randomly chosen image from all presentation attack instruments.
-Red regions indicate a higher likelihood of presentation attack.
+SSR-FCN can automatically locate the individual spoof regions in an input face image.
+In Figure 8, we show heatmaps from the score maps extracted for a randomly chosen image from all spoof types.
+Red regions indicate a higher likelihood of spoof.

-For a bonafide input image, the presentation attack regions are sparse with low likelihoods.
-In the case of replay and print attacks, the predicted presentation attack regions are located throughout the entire face image.
-This is because these presentation attacks contain global-level noise.
-For mask attacks, including half-mask, silicone mask, transparent mask, paper mask, and mannequin, the presentation attack patterns are identified near the eye and nose regions.
+For a live input image, the spoof regions are sparse with low likelihoods.
+In the case of replay and print attacks, the predicted spoof regions are located throughout the entire face image.
+This is because these spoofs contain global-level noise.
+For mask attacks, including half-mask, silicone mask, transparent mask, paper mask, and mannequin, the spoof patterns are identified near the eye and nose regions.
 Make-up attacks are harder to detect since they are very subtle in nature.
 Proposed SSR-FCN detects obfuscation and cosmetic attack attempts by learning local discriminative cues around the eyebrow regions.
 In contrast, impersonation make-up patterns exist throughout the entire face.
-We also find that SSR-FCN can precisely locate the presentation attack artifacts, such as funny eyeglasses, paper glasses, and paper cut, in partial attacks.
+We also find that SSR-FCN can precisely locate the spoofing artifacts, such as funny eyeglasses, paper glasses, and paper cut, in partial attacks.

-VII.
+VI.
 DISCUSSION

-We show that the proposed SSR-FCN achieves superior generalization performance on SiW-M dataset [19] compared to the prevailing state-of-the-art methods that tend to overfit on the seen presentation attack instruments.
-Our method also achieves comparable performance to the state-of-the-art in Oulu-NPU dataset[18] and outperforms all baselines for cross-dataset generalization performance (CASIA-FASD [13] $\rightarrow$ Replay-Attack [12]).
+We show that the proposed SSR-FCN achieves superior generalization performance on SiW-M dataset [20] compared to the prevailing state-of-the-art methods that tend to overfit on the seen spoof types.
+Our method also achieves comparable performance to the state-of-the-art in Oulu-NPU dataset[19] and outperforms all baselines for cross-dataset generalization performance (CASIA-FASD [14] \rightarrow Replay-Attack [13]).

-In contrast to a number of prior studies [1, 20, 34, 55], the proposed approach does not utilize auxiliary cues for presentation attack detection, such as motion and depth information.
+In contrast to a number of prior studies [1, 21, 35, 52], the proposed approach does not utilize auxiliary cues for spoof detection, such as motion and depth information.
 While incorporating such cues may enhance performance on print and replay attack datasets such as Oulu-NPU, CASIA-MFSD, and Replay-Attack, it is at the risk of potentially overfitting to the two attacks and compute cost.
 A major benefit of SSR-FCN lies is its usability.
 A simple pre-processing step includes face detection and alignment.
 The cropped face is then passed to the network.
-With a single forward-pass through the FCN, we obtain both the score map and the final attack score.
+With a single forward-pass through the FCN, we obtain both the score map and the spoofness score.